j-hayes/so-simple-theme/_posts/blog/2016-10-11-hello-world.md

 - More More More (Resources for continued learning)
 ---

+This blog is going to be entirely opt-in.
+What do I mean by that.
+I am not going to be posting to facebook every time I put one of these posts out.
+There is a link to an RSS feed at the bottom of every page.
+If you want updates please use that.

+If there is a really good post, I'll potentially share it.
+Mostly just as a reminder to the world that this exists.
+---

 I never count a day as truly good unless I learned something.
 It could be about something technology or software related at work, something science-y, some new line on the piano, something about the environment, photography, or well basically anything.
 In the spirit of this I will also post brief (usually longer than a tweet, as you may already be able to tell, I am fairly long winded.) learnings in the "Daily" section.
 Warning in advance, these inevitably will often be related to software development a lot, because that is how I spend a lot of my time.

 I also anticipate putting a lot quotes of smart or funny (or better yet both) people in this section.
 (That thesaurus of quotes I bought for myself might finally get some more practical use other than entertaining me while I sit on the toilet.)